 A Mistaken Thought

 Our minds can weave any thought we want.
 I didn’t have facts to base any of my perceptions on.
 My mistaken thoughts were just that.
 My ideas or notions that someone else’s life is better than mine is a wrong belief, a wrong idea.
 I was making assumptions.
-Once a perception is fastened in our subconscious without being put into check it can become our reality.
+Once a perception is fastened in our subconscious if can become our reality.

 What I’ve Done To Cultivate Healthy Perceptions